Sebastian-git/Sebastian-git/README.md

 # Introduction

-#### Hi, my name is Sebastian Cevallos.
-I love problem solving and learning new things, I plan to be posting most of the projects I enjoy on here to share.
+#### Hi, my name is Sebastian.
+My goal is to fill my Github account with high quality projects that express a deep understanding in practical data structures and algorithms, while putting an emphasis in user experience and design.

 ## About me...

-College student studying Computer Science looking for internship positions in software development with an emphasis on cyber security.
-Learn more about me by clicking "see more".

 🟢 Nuleep Internship: Collaborated in publication of a mobile responsive website under direct guidance from company executives.
 Designed dynamic front-end website features using React, Redux and TailwindCSS.
 Assisted in back-end development by creating user profiles with Express, Node and MongoDB stored on Azure.
 (Spring 2021-Fall 2022)